hassuxcode/ufrume/README.md

 <details>
 <summary><strong>Windows</strong></summary>

-#### Extract the zip file then run these commands in the PowerShell:
+#### Extract the zip file then run these commands in the PowerShell

 ```pwsh
 mkdir "$env:USERPROFILE\bin"